LIGO Detector Characterization in the first half of the fourth Observing run: Instrumental Investigations

 \subsubsection{Broadband persistent artifacts}

 \paragraph{Investigations of coherence noise} Correlated magnetic noise was investigated as a potential noise source for stochastic searches.
-During O4a, two sets of coordinated magnetic injections were performed to study the coupling between the coherence of $h(t)$ in the presence of an increased correlated magnetic field, thereby determining the magnetic noise budget.
-The first set of injections lasted 5 minutes and was composed of broadband white noise to test the coordinated injection capability between the sites.
-The second set lasted $\sim$45~minutes and consisted of a realistic Schumann-like spectrum (see e.g.,~\cite{Janssens:2021cta} for a description of Schumann noise relevant for ground-based gravitational-wave detectors). \Fref{fig:stochastic correlated injections} shows the coherence spectrums between the magnetometers as well as the coherence between $h(t)$ at LHO and LLO during the second set of injections compared to a reference background time.
+During O4a, two sets of coordinated magnetic injections between the two LIGO interferometers were performed to study the coupling between the coherence of $h(t)$ in the presence of an increased correlated magnetic field, thereby determining the magnetic noise budget.
+The first set of injections lasted 5 minutes and was composed of broadband white noise to test the synchronous injections capability between the sites.
+The second set lasted approximately 45 minutes and consisted of a spectrum with Schumann-like frequency characteristics but at a significantly higher intensity ($\sim100 ~\mathrm{pT}$ in comparison with a realistic amplitude of Schumann resonance magnetic field of $\sim1 ~\mathrm{pT} $ ) (see e.g.,~\cite{Janssens:2021cta} for a description of Schumann noise relevant for ground-based gravitational-wave detectors). \Fref{fig:stochastic correlated injections} shows the coherence spectra between the x direction magnetometers in Laser and Vacuum Experimental Area in the corner station as well as the coherence between $h(t)$ at LHO and LLO during the second set of injections compared to a reference background time.
 Details on the level of correlated magnetic noise estimate will be provided in the O4 stochastic analyses release.